 Geoff Chappell - Software Analyst

 One evening last week I got into my head that since Windows was getting ever more insistent that I should reboot my laptop to complete the installation of who know’s what updates even though a week surely hadn’t yet passed since Microsoft last put me through this disruption of shutting down my work, I would better change the irritation into opportunity.
-I anyway had a growing list of experiments that I had long put off because they too would require a few restarts.
-Now might as well be their time.
+Since I anyway had a growing list of experiments that I had long put off because they too would require a few restarts, now might as well be their time.
 Part of this exercise had me open the Event Viewer to confirm the several expected signs of the reconfigurations I was trying out and to check that my intended changes hadn’t triggered any unexpected complaints.

 Perhaps you ask why I make a story of such a routine exercise as looking at event logs.
 Doesn’t every capable Windows user keep an eye on at least the System and Application event logs, if not the other Windows Logs, just in the self-interest of being aware of what’s normal for their computer?
 Therein lies a second part to my story, for I confess that I have fallen out of the habit.
 These logs just aren't as useful as they were.
 It’s not that fewer types of events that go into them are useful.
 If anything, the variety of events that get logged these days is richer and more useful than ever.
-Yet the logs as wholes are sometimes reduced almost to complete uselessness by mass repetitions of events that cannot conceivably be the slightest use to anyone in such quantity, if at all.
+Yet the System and Application logs are sometimes reduced almost to complete uselessness by mass repetitions of events that cannot conceivably be the slightest use to anyone in such quantity, if at all.

 Time was that the Windows Logs could be relied on for a useful record of significant events going back for months and even years.
 Mind you, in those halcyon days you might reasonably expect that these logs would show no Error or even Warning in a week of normal operation.
 Nowadays, even a fresh installation of Windows 10 comes with errors and warnings in the Application and System logs just from Microsoft components that complain of being misconfigured.
 And Microsoft bears much blame for the cluttering, too.
 Operate your computer in some way that does not fit Microsoft’s notions of Windows as a service and you can easily find that your Application log is all but entirely given over to recurring Information events from some service that Microsoft pretty much insists you must run even if it can hardly ever run usefully, e.g., because you deliberately keep your computer off the Internet.
 But whether the cause is a service or an application, from Microsoft or not, acting directly or indirectly, the unwelcome practical consequence is that your Application log has soon lost all record of anything significant about other programs even as recently as yesterday.
 Flooding the System log seems to be less common, thankfully, but it does occasionally get done by some errant driver.